 <hostname>.local on boot if the image is a development image.

-config.json).
-The config.json file is the central point of configuring balenaOS and defining its behaviour, for example you can set your hostname, allow persistent logging, etc.
+config.json file, which is the central point of configuring balenaOS and defining its behavior.
+For example, using

-Resin-rootA is the partition that holds our read-only root filesystem; it holds almost everything that balenaOS is.
+resin-rootA is the partition that holds the read-only root filesystem; it holds almost everything that balenaOS is.

-Resin-rootB is an empty partition that is only used when the rootfs is to be updated.
-We follow the Blue-Green deployment strategy.
-Essentially we have one active partition that is the OS’s current rootfs and one dormant one that is empty, we download the new rootfs to the dormant partition and try to switch them, if the switch is successful the dormant partition becomes the new rootfs, if not, we rollback to the old active partition.
+resin-rootB is an empty partition that is only used when the rootfs is to be updated.
+We follow the A-B update strategy for balenaOS upgrades.
+Essentially, we have one active partition that is the OS’s current rootfs and one dormant one that is empty.
+During a balenaOS update we download the new rootfs to the dormant partition and try to switch them.
+If the switch is successful, the dormant partition becomes the new rootfs, if not, we roll back to the old active partition.

-Resin-state is the partition that holds persistent data as explained in the Stateless and Read-only rootfs.
+resin-state is the partition that holds persistent data, as explained in the Stateless and Read-only rootfs section.